microsoft/ApplicationInsights-node.js/README.md

 ```

 ## ApplicationInsights Shim
 The ApplicationInsights shim will provide support path for customers who only require basic instrumentation as opposed to migrating to the OpenTelemetry Distro.
 If unsupported methods are called, they are not breaking and your application will still run.
-Calling these methods will throw a warning that the method is not supported by the ApplicationInsights shim.
+Calling these unsupported methods will throw a warning that the method is not supported by the ApplicationInsights shim.

 The following methods are called after using the below method.